jekyll/jekyll-import/docs/_importers/s9ydatabase.md

       <p>
         Set this true to transclude entries like the <code>includeentry</code>
         plugin.
 The current, static content of the entry will be included.
-        Future updates will not be synched.
+        Future updates will not be synced.
       </p>
     </li><li>
       <strong>excerpt_separator</strong>